timmymatten/mlb_hall_of_good/README.md

 # ⚾ MLB Hall of Pretty Good

+> **⚠️ Work in Progress:** This project is actively being developed.
+Some statistics may be slightly off as we refine the data processing.
+The eligibility criteria and awards data are accurate.

 Search any MLB player since 1990 to see if they're eligible for the "Hall of Pretty Good"

 **🌐 [Live Website](https://timmymatten.github.io/mlb_hall_of_good/)**